jcarpeauxsherman/hydra/docs/source/tutorial/hydra-for-beginners.rst

 To support this type of time-series analysis efficiently Hydra's primary data structure is a Tree.
 Most databases use a tree data structure to create indexes on data tables.
 Hydra uses the tree (index) as the data structure.
 This allows Hydra to aggregate and analyze data on write and reduces the amount of data that must be stored long term.
 Updating the analysis on write is a critical feature for Hydra that allows incremental updates to the data structure and fast analysis without massive data processing at query time.

 In addition to time-series analysis Hydra can also be used for key-value data analysis.
-For example mapping ID between two namespaces requires a data structure where you can ask questions like, "Given a ID from namespace X what is the matching ID for namespace Y?".
+For example mapping ID between two namespaces requires a data structure where you can ask questions like, "Given an ID from namespace X what is the matching ID for namespace Y?".

 The key to both time-series and key-value data analysis in Hydra is a solid understanding of how the distributed system works, how the data is distributed across the system, and how to select efficient data structures for both reads and writes.

 Working with systems like Hydra is different than working with traditional RDBMS data stores.
 In a traditional data store much of the upfront design effort is spent on designing a data schema that is normalized and generic enough to answer a wide variety of potential queries.
 For example you may have a table with basic USER information and then an EVENT table that has a USER_ID column that can be used to map events to a given user.
-In Hydra the question we think about the question we'd like to ask first and then build a data structure to help answer that question.
+In Hydra we think about the question we'd like to ask first and then build a data structure to help answer that question.
 The data is often denormalized (meaning we optimize for read performance and often duplicate the data to make reads more efficient).
 It is also very common to process the same source data into several different jobs with different data structures so that each job is optimized for the specific query(s) it is designed to answer.

 Goals for this Module:

-- Understand the basics Hydra and the types of problems it is well suited for
+- Understand the basics of Hydra and the types of problems it is well suited for
 - Understand the key aspects of Hydra's design that make it unique

 Problem Scope